-The fortune-teller offers to read your future for a $50 fee.
-He will tell you that something good, something bad, or nothing will happen.
+The fortune-teller offers to read Goemon's future for a $50 fee.
+He will tell the player that something good, something bad, or nothing will happen.
 Based on his vision of the future, immediately upon exiting his house the player will encounter five Geishas (which can be collected for $50 each), five spear-toting villagers, or nothing at all.

 Up to two players can pay a $100 entry fee to explore a first-person labyrinth.
 Prizes hidden in the depths of the maze include bombs, scrolls, and cash that if found, are worth more than the fee taken at the door.

 Buy a ticket and participate in the game lottery.
-If the symbols that appear in the lottery match the symbols on your ticket, you can win a cash prize.
+If the symbols that appear in the lottery match the symbols on the ticket, the player can win a cash prize.

 For two players or play against the computer.
 Flip over two matching cards and win cash prizes.
-Increase your purse if you match a random special card.
+Increase the purse by matching a random special card.

 The horse race track appears in the carnival area of the game in the third Warlock Zone.
 Players may bet as much as they like on different horses, and winnings are dependent on the odds of the fastest horse.

 In one of the houses in the game, the man living there will advise the player that if they "use the command Up Up Down Down L R L R B A...nothing will happen."
 True to his word, the famous Konami Code has no effect in Legend of the Mystical Ninja